 How to Apply for the Coleman Prize

 Supervisors are encouraged to nominate recent PhDs, and self-nominations are also strongly welcomed.
-Please send a PDF including the title of your PhD dissertation and a brief abstract (up to 2 double-spaced pages) to firstname.lastname@example.org by 15 January 2018.
-Shortlisted candidates will be requested to submit electronic copies of their theses by 15 February 2018.
-Finalists will be notified by 15 March 2018.
+Please send a PDF including the title of your PhD dissertation and a brief abstract (up to 2 double-spaced pages) to firstname.lastname@example.org by 24 February 2023.
+Shortlisted candidates will be requested to submit electronic copies of their theses 17 March 2023.
+Finalists will be notified by 14 April 2023.

-The deadline for receipt of all proposals (papers, sessions and panels, Coleman Prize, and Tony Slaven Workshop) is 15 January 2018.
-Acceptance letters will be sent by 15th March 2018.
-Everyone appearing on the program must register for the meeting.
+Everyone appearing on the programme must register for the meeting.
 PhD students whose papers are accepted for the meeting may apply for funds to partially defray their travel costs by applying to the Francesca Carnevali Travel Grant for PhD Students.
-A limited number of scholarships are available from the Francesca Carnevali fund of the ABH to contribute towards the travel, accommodation, and registration costs of students doing a PhD in the United Kingdom, who are presenting in the Slaven Workshop or the ABH conference.
-These will be awarded competitively prior to the Workshop.
-Please indicate in your application whether you would like to be considered for one of these travel grants.
+A limited number of scholarships are available from the Francesca Carnevali fund of the ABH to contribute towards the travel, accommodation and registration costs of students doing a PhD in the United Kingdom, who are presenting in the Slaven Workshop, the ABH conference or the Coleman Prize.

 Further details can be found at – https://www.gla.ac.uk/external/ABH